Georgios Papadopoulos

-Georgios Papadopoulos (/ˌpæpəˈdɒpələs/ PAP-ə-DOP-əl-əs; Γεώργιος Παπαδόπουλος /el/; 5 May 1919 – 27 June 1999) was a Greek military officer and dictator who led a coup d'etat in Greece in 1967 and became the country's Prime Minister from 1967 to 1973.
-He also was the President of Greece under the junta in 1973, following a referendum.
-However, after causing a massacre by deploying military riflemen and a tank brigade to attack non-violent protestors to suppress the Athens Polytechnic uprising, he was, in turn, overthrown by hardliner Dimitrios Ioannidis, in a string of events that would culminate in the fall of the regime in 1974.
-His and the dictatorship's legacy, as well as its methods he constructed and effects on Greek economy and society as a whole, are still fiercely debated.
+Georgios Papadopoulos (Γεώργιος Παπαδόπουλος, /el/; 5 May 1919 – 27 June 1999) was a Hellenic Army officer and military dictator who ruled Greece from 1967 to 1973.
+He led the military junta that overthrew Prime Minister Panagiotis Kanellopoulos in 1967 and established his dictatorship.
+He was proclaimed Prime Minister of Greece from 1967 and served until 1973.
+He was elected President of Greece under the junta in June 1973, following a referendum.
+However, after causing a massacre by deploying military riflemen and a tank brigade to attack non-violent protestors to suppress the Athens Polytechnic uprising, he was overthrown by hardliner Dimitrios Ioannidis, in a string of events that would culminate in the fall of regime in 1974.
+His and dictatorship's legacy, as well as its methods he constructed and effects on Greek economy and society as a whole, are still fiercely debated.

 He joined the Hellenic Army during the Second World War and initially helped resist the Italian invasion of Greece in the Greco-Italian War.
 He is widely believed to have later collaborated as a member of the Axis-aligned Security Battalions.
-After the war, he rose to the rank of colonel in the army.
+After the war, he rose to the rank of colonel.

-In April 1967, Papadopoulos and a group of other mid-level army officers overthrew the democratic government and established a military junta that lasted until 1974.
-Assuming dictatorial powers, he led an authoritarian, anti-communist and ultranationalist regime which eventually ended the Greek monarchy and established a republic, with himself as president.
+In April 1967, Papadopoulos and a group of other mid-level Army officers overthrew the democratic government and established a military junta that lasted until 1974.
+Assuming dictatorial powers, he led an authoritarian, anti-communist and ultranationalist regime which eventually ended the Greek monarchy and established a republic, with himself as President.
 In 1973, he was overthrown and arrested by his co-conspirator Brigadier General Dimitrios Ioannidis.
 After the Metapolitefsi which restored democracy in 1974, Papadopoulos was tried for his part in the crimes of the junta and sentenced to death, but his sentence was commuted to life imprisonment.
-Refusing several offers of clemency in exchange for admitting guilt for the crimes of the junta, he spent the remainder of his life in prison.
+Refusing several offers of clemency in exchange for admitting guilt, he spent the remainder of his life in prison.